Arci/sales-taxes/README.md

 The implemented parser (`TextualBasketParser`) implements the interface `BasketParser` that accept an `InputStream` and returns the parsed basket as a POJO so that more parsers can be added if needed.

+Within the `data/` directory are provided the three baskets stated in the problem description.

 ## Output format
 The output format is intended as the one in the examples so I suppose the user wants the ability to output it to a file.